NachoCasta/InstaPy/README.md

 ```elm
 pip install instapy
 ```
-> ⚠️ You need Chrome to run InstaPy
+> ⚠️ You need Chrome or FireFox to run InstaPy

 ## Table of Contents
 * [Guides and Tutorials]()